 According to the Banking on Climate Chaos report, JPMorgan Chase is the largest bank financier of fossil fuels, having provided them with $268 billion since the Paris agreement, which is greater than the value of BP, Shell and Chevron combined and more than the annual GDP of over one hundred and forty countries.
 Since Paris, Wells Fargo has lent over $151 billion to the fossil fuel industry, Citibank over $129 billion and Bank of America over $106 billion.
 These four banks are the largest fossil fuel financiers in the world.
 The three biggest asset managers financing fossil fuels are Blackrock, Vanguard, and State Street.

 The U.S. government’s trade and development finance institutions provided $51.6 billion in support for fossil fuels from 2010 to 2021, five times as much support as for renewables ($10.9 billion).
 The Biden Administration has said it plans to end this international public financing of fossil fuels, including joining thirty-eight other countries and institutions as signatories to the Glasgow Statement commitment to end new direct public support for unabated fossil fuel use by the end of 2022, though details have not been finalized.

 The U.S. government has provided more than $9 billion for oil and gas projects in Africa since the 2015 Paris climate agreement, while only committing $682 million to clean energy developments such as wind and solar over the same period.
 This is two-thirds of all the money the U.S. has provided globally to fossil fuels in this time.
-Africa is a continent rich in various minerals but 600 million people live there without electricity and where floods, severe heatwaves and droughts have inflicted an increasingly devastating toll.
+Africa is a continent rich in various minerals but where 600 million people live without electricity and where floods, severe heatwaves, and droughts have inflicted an increasingly devastating toll.